 When you delete items (i.e., messages, folders, tasks, appointments, or contacts) using Outlook or Outlook Web Access (other mail clients vary depending on your configuration), they move to the Deleted Items folder.
 You may retrieve them by opening the Deleted Items folder, locating the items, and then moving them to another folder.

->

-> When items are deleted or emptied from the Deleted Items folder, they are held in a special retention area and may still be recoverable for up to 14 days before they are permanently deleted.
-To attempt to recover items during this 14-day period:
+When items are deleted or emptied from the Deleted Items folder, they are held in a special retention area and may still be recoverable for up to 14 days before they are permanently deleted.
+To attempt to recover items during this 14-day period, follow the instructions below.

->

-> - Open Outlook 2010.
+- Open Outlook 2010.

 - Click on the Deleted Items folder.
 Check to see if the messages you want are here in Deleted Items.